Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 ```

 ## 9. Credit
-This tutorial is largely based on a similar tutorial written up by @Slugger70
+This tutorial is based on a tutorial written up by <a href="https://github.com/Slugger70">Slugger70</a>.